open/close all folders

 - No-One Could Survive That: The flashback sequence where Bennet shoots him and he seems to fall to his death, though he obviously did survive that since he's around to teach Peter.

-- Put on a Bus: After Noah and the Haitian attack him and Peter, he turns invisible and runs out of Peter's apartment and he hasn't been seen on screen since.
+- Put on a Bus: After Noah and the Haitian attack him and Peter, he turned invisible and ran out of Peter's apartment.
+He wasn't seen on screen since.

 - He appeared in a lot of Graphic Novels and they've subtly alluded to him a few times onscreen, so his fans are pretty sure that the writers are bringing him back.
 Not happen.